2017 JENESYS Japan-ASEAN U-16 Youth Football Tournament

 2017 Japan – East Asia Network of Exchange for Students and Youths (JENESYS) Japan-ASEAN U-16 Youth Football Tournament (JENESYS2017 日ASEAN U-16サッカー交流大会) was the second edition of the football tournament event promoted by Ministry of Foreign Affairs of Japan as part of the Japan Football Association's commitment to support the JENESYS exchange program.
 The tournament took place from 8 March until 12 March 2018.

-Indonesia earned the champion title after beating Vietnam 1–0 in the final.
+Indonesia won the title after beating Vietnam 1–0 in the final.

 Qualified teams

 There was no qualification and all entrants advanced to the final tournament.
 The following 10 teams from member associations of the ASEAN Football Federation and 2 teams from Japan entered the tournament.